waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **WARP_CARPET_LEFT**: A traversable warp tile at the edge of a map that transitions to the adjacent map on the left.
 To activate, you must attempt to move left from the carpet tile, effectively trying to walk 'off' the map.
 - **TEACHER / LASS / BIRD / OFFICER / YOUNGSTER**: These NPC objects are impassable and function as walls.
 - **FRUIT_TREE**: An impassable, interactable object.
 Gives one BERRY item (like PRZCUREBERRY) when interacted with for the first time.
 Subsequent interactions yield nothing.

-# Lessons Learned & New Principles
-- **Team Leveling Strategy:** A single high-level Pokémon cannot carry an entire under-leveled team through a major battle like a Gym.
-I must ensure my whole team is adequately leveled and balanced before challenging a Gym Leader.
-- **Levels Over Type Advantage:** A significant level disparity can completely negate type advantages.
-My Lv8 ROCKY was one-shot by a move it should have resisted, proving that raw power from a higher level is a critical factor.
-- **Low-HP Threat:** A low-HP Pokémon with a status move like Hypnosis is still a major threat.
-Prioritize eliminating it quickly, even if it means using a stronger Pokémon and not spreading EXP optimally, to avoid having the whole team disabled.
-- **Type Immunity vs. Level Disparity:** Type immunity (e.g., Flying vs. Ground) is not a guaranteed defense against a much higher-level opponent.
-A significant level gap means the opponent can still knock out the immune Pokémon with its other, non-resisted moves.
-- **Positional Verification after Interruptions:** I must ALWAYS verify my current `(x, y)` coordinates in the Game State Information after ANY interruption (battle, phone call, menu, etc.) before planning my next move.
-Assuming a path plan has completed without verification is a critical failure.
-- **Pathfinding Failure as a Clue:** When a pathfinding tool repeatedly reports no path to a major area, it's a strong signal that a story-based trigger is required to proceed or the map layout is not what it seems.
-Instead of assuming the tool is bugged or trying minor path variations, I must re-evaluate my root assumptions about the map's traversability and pivot to finding the trigger event, often hinted at by recent NPC dialogue.
-- **Proactive Object Marking:** I must mark any unidentified object as soon as it appears on screen.
-Waiting until it blocks my path is inefficient and reactive.
-- **Trainer Line of Sight:** Assume a trainer can see you unless their facing direction and the path geometry make it impossible.
-When party health is critical, do not risk walking near trainers; find a guaranteed safe path or backtrack.
-- **Data Hygiene:** When creating map markers, I must ensure they are linked to the correct object_id and have accurate labels, including the correct trainer type.
-Failure to do so degrades the quality of my map data and leads to confusion.
-- **Interaction Loops:** If repeated, varied interaction with an NPC (e.g., from different directions, or testing line-of-sight) yields no new result, they are likely non-interactive for progression or have already served their purpose.
-I must abandon the interaction and explore other options to avoid wasting time in a loop.
-- **Follow Documented Strategy:** My documented strategies and principles in the notepad are useless if I don't follow them.
-I must review relevant notes before making major decisions, especially for gym battles.
-A single high-level Pokémon cannot carry an under-leveled team, and attempting to do so after documenting this principle is a critical strategic failure.
-- **Training Strategy:** The wild POKéMON on Route 35 (around Lv12-14) are currently too strong for my low-level party members.
-Attempting to grind here is inefficient and leads to frequent trips to the POKéMON Center.
-A better strategy is to train on an earlier route with weaker wild POKéMON, such as Route 32.
-- **Pathfinding must account for all known obstacles, both on-screen (from map data) and off-screen (from map markers).**
-- **Cautious Training:** Even with a type advantage, a low-level Pokémon is still vulnerable.
-Be prepared to switch out or use healing items if they take significant damage, rather than risking a faint for a small amount of EXP.
-- **Accuracy-lowering moves** like SAND-ATTACK can turn a simple training battle into a high-risk situation.
-If an opponent repeatedly uses such moves, consider switching to a Pokémon with a move that doesn't check accuracy or running away to avoid wasting resources.
-- **Separate Inputs:** I must be careful to separate directional inputs (Up, Down, Left, Right) from action inputs ('A', 'B') into separate turns, especially in menus, to avoid input errors.
-- **IMMEDIATE DATA & TOOL MAINTENANCE:** My absolute highest priority is maintaining a perfect, up-to-the-second internal state.
-Any task I decide on, such as adding, deleting, or fixing an agent, tool, marker, or notepad entry, MUST be performed in the CURRENT turn.
-This task is more important than any in-game action and must never be deferred.
-- **Notepad Edit Precision:** When using `notepad_edit` with the `replace` action, the `old_text` must be an exact match.
-If an edit fails, it's better to use a smaller, more unique line of text as the anchor for replacement rather than a large, complex block which is prone to mismatch errors.

-# New Principles & Mechanics from Reflection
-- **Tool Contradiction Analysis:** If two of my tools provide contradictory outputs, it's a strong indicator of a bug in one of them.
-I must immediately stop and debug the tools to resolve the discrepancy instead of trusting one over the other.
-- **LADDER Tile Mechanic:** A traversable warp tile that moves the player between floors.